3 Days in Lisbon: A Perfect Itinerary for First Timers

 Don’t miss the statue of St. Vincent, the patron saint of Lisbon.
 The latter viewpoint has a nice little outdoor terrace with a bar, which would be a lovely place to enjoy, say, an Aperol Spritz or a Port Tonic while watching the sun’s golden glow light up the hillside.

-When in Lisbon, you should try canned fish at least once, even if you think it’s not your thing.
+Miss Can: When in Lisbon, you should try canned fish at least once, even if you’re not sure it’s your thing.
 And we think Miss Can is the place to do it.

 It’s owned by a woman whose family has been in the fishing industry for generations, and she does the work to ensure her product is sustainable, from the fish to the cans.